 “We do know it was first performed by Doris Eaton Travis in the 1929 revue The Hollywood Music Box Revue.
-The song became a hit and was recorded on disc by a number of artists, first and most notably Ukulele Ike (Cliff Edwards) who would also perform the number on-screen with the Brox Sisters in the early MGM musical The Hollywood Revue of 1929.
-The song was recorded by Annette Hanshaw in her album Volume 6, and on film by Jimmy Durante in Speak Easily (1932), and by Judy Garland in Little Nellie Kelly (1940).”
+The song became a hit and was recorded on disc by a number of artists, first and most notably by Ukulele Ike (Cliff Edwards) on May 28, 1929, in Los Angeles, for Columbia Records.
+Edwards would also perform the number on-screen with the Brox Sisters in the early MGM musical The Hollywood Revue of 1929.
+The song was also performed on film by Jimmy Durante in Speak Easily (1932), and by Judy Garland in Little Nellie Kelly (1940).”

 Originally recorded by The Vipers Skiffle Group (1957).

 Also recorded by Judy Garland (1964), and The Beatles (1969).